 Over to You

 The main thing to take away from this article is that AdWords won’t directly impact your SEO, but they should both exist in your marketing strategy.
-Paid search has the potential to increase traffic, but if you’re expecting to see a high rank without optimization, then you’re in for some bad news.
+Paid search has the potential to increase traffic, but if you’re expecting to see a high rank without optimisation, then you’re in for some bad news.

 SEO takes times, which is frustrating and the reason why many look for other solutions, though most soon discover that there are none.
 But a little patience goes a long way.

 Now, if you would rather spend your time and energy focusing on other aspects of your business, then let Australian Internet Advertising take care of your SEO needs.
-From strategy development to website optimization and content creation, we can ensure that your site will dominate the search engines.
+From strategy development to website optimisation and content creation, we can ensure that your site will dominate the search engines.